Minnesota State Community & Technical College

 Equity 2030: A Call to Close Equity Gaps

-Manual Scheduling Led to Inequitable Schedules & Student Frustration
+Manual Processes Led to Inequitable Schedules & Student Frustration

 "During our listening sessions, we were able to collect an immense amount of data on existing scheduling barriers.
-We realized it was critical that we figure out a way to adjust our schedules to better meet our students’ diverse pathways.” - Matt Borcherding, Provost
+We realized it was critical that we figure out a way to adjust our schedules to better meet our students’ diverse pathways.
+Our previous scheduling process was archaic at best.
+We worked with lots of spreadsheets, paper files, post-it notes, all sorts of things.” - Matt Borcherding, Provost

 "We know that students share our scheduling frustrations.
-We need to be able to optimize for a schedule that works for all our students.
-And when students can’t find a schedule that makes sense to them, we are forcing them into modalities that may not be appropriate for their learning style." - Brenda Mergens, Assistant to the Dean
+We need to be able to optimize for a schedule that works for all our students, and when they can’t find a schedule that makes sense to them, we are forcing them into modalities that may not be appropriate for their learning style." - Brenda Mergens, Assistant to the Dean

-“Our current scheduling process feels like throwing spaghetti on the wall because we’re always having to guess at the numbers.
-By the time we get feedback, students are already in the enrollment process, and it creates a challenging experience for everyone.” - Alicia Carley, Dean of Liberal Arts and Sciences
+“Our current scheduling process feels like throwing spaghetti on the wall.
+We’re always having to guess at the numbersand by the time we get feedback, students are already in the enrollment process.
+It creates a challenging experience for everyone.” - Alicia Carley, Dean of Liberal Arts and Sciences

 The Solution